What makes a wine vegan? Ask Decanter

 Majestic Wine previously told Decanter.com that it defined vegan wine as those that ‘will not have been fined, filtered or come into contact with anything derived from an animal or dairy source’.
 It said in November 2019 that it stocked 200 wines listed as vegan, compared to 39 a year before.

-Waitrose have 500 wines listed as vegan on its website.
+Waitrose has over 600 wines listed as vegan on its website.

-Decanter’s Weekday Wines also shows which wines are labelled vegan, as well as those that are organic and biodynamic.
+Decanter’s Weekday Wines also shows which wines are labelled vegan and vegetarian, as well as those that are organic and biodynamic.

 Ten vegan labelled wines to try:

 The following wines were recommended by Decanter experts, and are also vegan.